Dichloroacetylene: History and production

-Dichloroacetylene was first synthesized from trichloroethylene by E. Ott, W. Ottemeyer and K. Packendorff in 1930.
+Dichloroacetylene was discovered as an intermediate in the synthesis of diphenylacetylene with calcium carbide, chlorine and benzene in 1918.
+It was first synthesized from trichloroethylene by Erwin Ott, W. Ottemeyer and K. Packendorff in 1930.

-Ether solutions of dichloroacetylene are relatively stable, and such solutions can be safely generated by the dehydrochlorination of trichlorethylene.
+Ether solutions of up to 50 mol% dichloroacetylene are relatively stable, and such solutions can be safely generated by the dehydrochlorination of trichloroethylene.
 A popular procedure uses potassium hydride as the base: